Luzhou: Dragon Head Bridge

-Constructed during the Ming Dynasty, Dragon Head Bridge spans the Nine Bends Creek and is a stone bridge in the style of the Ming Dynasty.
+Constructed during the Ming dynasty, Dragon Head Bridge spans the Nine Bends Creek and is a stone bridge in the Ming dynasty style.
 It is 5 m high, 54 m long and 1.9 m wide, and has 14 piers.
-The eight midsection piers are characterized by traditionally carved auspicious beasts, such as dragons, lions, elephants and kylins.
-It was declared a key national culture relic in 1996.
+The eight midsection piers are characterized by traditionally carved auspicious beasts, such as dragons, lions, elephants and qilin.
+It was declared a key national cultural relic in 1996.

 Longtou Pass

 Longtou Pass, about 2.5 km long, is located in the southern suburban area of Luzhou.
-Construction began in the Han Dynasty during Emperor Guangxu's reign.
+Construction began in the Han dynasty during the Guangxu Emperor's reign.
 Its name, Longtou Pass, derives from its resemblance to a huge dragon crossing the Tuo River in the north and Yangtze river in the south.
 Longtou Pass is the location where Liu Bocheng waged the Luzhou Uprising.
 It was listed as a protected historic and cultural relic of Luzhou in 1984 and a provincial one in 1996.

 Guojiao Square

 The Guojiao Square (国窖广场 (National Fermentation Pit Square, 國窖廣場, Guójiào guángchǎng)) is a key cultural site of baijiu producer Luzhou Laojiao.
-The "Guojiao" refers to a baijiu fermentation pit that was commissioned during the Ming dynasty in 1573 and has been in continuous operation ever since.
+Its name refers to a baijiu fermentation pit that was commissioned during the Ming dynasty in 1573 and has been in continuous operation ever since.
+The square is an AAAA-level scenic spot, listed under the name Luzhou Laojiao Tourism Area (泸州老窖旅游区 (瀘州老窖旅遊區, Lúzhōu Lǎojiào lǚyóu qū)).

 Spring and Autumn Temple

-Situated in Xuyong county, the Spring and Autumn Temple was built in 1906, during the Qing Dynasty.
+Situated in Xuyong county, the Spring and Autumn Temple was built in 1906, during the Qing dynasty.
 Originally, it was a temple for Guany (the Lord of Guan) and then rebuilt as a Shaanxi salt merchants' assembly hall.
 It has a typical local architecture style, and has been listed as a protected historic and cultural relic of Luzhou.

 Baizitu

 Baizitu is situated near the Tuojiang river, in the northwestern corner of Luzhou city.
-It is named for the stone inscription of the Qing Dynasty and was the protected historic and cultural relic of Luzhou.
+It is named for the stone inscription of the Qing dynasty and was the protected historic and cultural relic of Luzhou.